jwaanng/CSC207-Project/Specification.md

   - ** Chat box**
     - User can type words in the chat
-    -

--

-- **Pet Owner(include Organization)-Pet Interaction**
-  - Allow pet owner to add a private pet profile
-  - Allow pet owner to edit a private pet profile
-  - Allow pet owner to make a private pet profile public if the pet profile is complete
-  - Allow pet owner to delete a private pet profile
-  - Allow pet owner to edit a public profile
-  - Allow pet owner to make a public pet profile private

   **My Pets page**
   - **User not registered as a pet owner's view**